ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 `URLS_LOGIN`) and the user consent endpoint (`URLS_CONSENT`) are passed using environment variables.

-Both **user login and consent URLs** point to one or two web service(s) which will be explained and set up in the next sections.
-For now, you can think of it as connecting ORY Hydra to your identity management (user registration, profile management, user login ,...)).
+Both **user login and consent URLs** point to one or two web service(s) that will be explained and set up in the next sections.
+For now, it connects ORY Hydra to an identity management (user registration, profile management, user login ,...)).

-For the sake of simplicity, we will force ORY Hydra to run HTTP instead of HTTPS.
-Also, please, use more secure values in production.
+In this example, ORY Hydra runs HTTP instead of
+HTTPS.
+This simplifies the application.
+In a production scenario, HTTPS and more secure values would be used.

 You may have noticed that there are two exposed ports, 9000 and 9001.
 The former (9000) serves API requests coming from the public internet (e.g. `/oauth2/auth`,